 Backdoor

-Also called a manhole or trapdoor, a backdoor is a concealed entry point into a program or operating system that allows a user to bypass normal authentication.
+Also called a manhole or trapdoor, a backdoor is a concealed entry point into a program, operating system, or hardware that allows a user to bypass normal authentication.

 Developers often create backdoors for debugging or testing purposes.
 For example, a programmer may insert a piece of code that allows them access to a computer or secure area using a password only they know.
 However, backdoors can also be inserted by attackers to gain unauthorized access, allowing them to take control of a system, steal information, or launch attacks against other devices.